-BURE 88 REAL ESTATE OFFICE ADMINISTRATION (Copper Mountain only)
+BURE 88 REAL ESTATE OFFICE ADMINISTRATION

 This course is an in-depth coverage of the factors to be considered in opening a real estate office, office policy considerations, as well as operational problems and their solutions.
 It is a real estate brokerage entrepreneurial training program.